Bird watching is a unique safari to do in Tanzania. At Lake Manyara, there are thousand of birds to see but also other animals.

-This is a list of the bird species recorded in Tanzania.
-The avifauna of Tanzania include a total of 1050 species, of which 26 are endemic, 30 are accidental, and two have been introduced by humans.
-An additional four species are considered “uncertain” (see below) and are not included in the count.
+The avifauna of Tanzania include 1050 species, of which 26 are endemic, 30 are accidental, and humans have introduced two.
+An additional four species are considered “uncertain” (see below) and are not in the count.

-This list’s taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2017 edition.
+This list’s taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2017 edition.
 Unless otherwise noted, the list is that of the African Bird Club’s Checklist of the Birds of Tanzania.
 The Club will be referred to as ABC throughout.
-Differences in common and scientific names between the Clements taxonomy and that of the ABC are frequent but are seldom noted here.
+Differences in standard and scientific names between the Clements taxonomy and the ABC are frequent but are rarely here

-Past the Bagayo River, an area most notable for its majestic baobab trees, lays Maji Moto Ngogo a fresh but hot water spring (40°C).
-Near the end of the park a second set of hot water springs, Maji Moto bubbling around (60°C) can be seen – a good place to boil your eggs for lunch!
+Past the Bagayo River, an area most notable for its majestic baobab trees, lays Maji Moto Ngogo, a fresh but hot water spring (40°C).
+The second set of hot water springs near the end of the park, Maji Moto bubbling around (60°C), is available – an excellent place to boil your eggs for lunch!

-Activities: Canoeing when the water levels is sufficiently high.
-Night game drives, game drives, village cultural tours, mountain biking, walk though Kirurumu Gorge, visit to local banana plantation, bush lunch/dinner, hot air balloon rides, abseiling (rappelling).
+Canoeing when the water levels are sufficiently high.
+Night game drives, game drives, village cultural tours, mountain biking, walkthrough Kirurumu Gorge, visit a local banana plantation, bush lunch/dinner, hot air balloon rides, abseiling (rappelling).

 Telephone number +31 36 737 05 99